This post may contain affiliate links. Read our disclosure policy.

 It is taking all of my energy to focus on finishing this post.
 There are so many things going on around me right now I feel like my brain has gone completely haywire.
 Do you ever have days like that?
 I must focus because I need to share this recipe with you guys.
 Actually, I don’t think I’ve missed a Monday post in years.
 I take my recipes posts very seriously because my job is to make your life more delicious!
 Who doesn’t like clam chowder, and when you make it yourself you can be generous with the bites of clam, potato, and BACON.
 Certainly much better than anything canned, and I think this recipe rivals most clam chowders I’ve had in restaurants.
 For me New England Clam Chowder is the ultimate comfort food, especially when the weather cools down.
 Mmm mmm mmm.

-Stay tuned this Wednesday to learn how to make homemade bread bowls for soup!!
+Learn how to make homemade bread bowls for soup!

 If you make this New England Clam Chowder, be sure to take a picture and tag it #handletheheat on Instagram.
 I love seeing your photos!